Robert Townsend (spy): Counterintelligence

 Townsend warned his superiors of spies in their midst.
 At one point, he warned Benjamin Tallmadge that Christoper Duychenik was an agent of New York City Mayor David Mathews.
 Townsend warned that Mathews was under the direction of Governor William Tryon.
 Townsend also believed that if the men found out about the intelligence report, they would immediately suspect him, which indicated his potential association with high-level officials.

 Disinformation

 After the French had joined the war on the side of the colonists, a French fleet was set to land and disembark troops at Newport, Rhode Island.
-The problem with that plan was that the British controlled Long Island and New York City and had large amounts of influence in Long Island Sound.
+The problem with that plan was that the British controlled Long Island and New York City and wielded tremendous influence in Long Island Sound.
 The British got wind of the French plans and began to prepare for the interception of the smaller French fleet before the French soldiers could make landfall.
 Washington learned of the British plans through the Culper Spy Ring and thus managed to bluff the British forces into believing that an attack was planned on New York City by feeding the enemy false information on his plans.
 Thus, Washington kept the British occupied while the French safely landed their forces.